Vinddictive/TgLiszt/README.md

 ## Features
 - Create Telethon and Pyrogram sessions.
 - Login to telegram app using Telethon session file.
-- Scrape members' info such as name, username, etc.
-- Retrieve all user created groups and channels.
+- Manage account settings, including viewing connected devices, listing created groups/channels, and updating 2FA.

 ## Installation

-1. Download the `telegram.py` script and `requirements.txt` file from this repository.
+1. Download both the `telegram.py` script and the `requirements.txt` file from this repository.
-2. Navigate to your project directory in the terminal.
+2. Open your terminal or command prompt.
+Use `cd` to navigate to the directory where you’ve saved the downloaded files.
 3. Run the following command to install dependencies from the `requirements.txt` file:

   ```sh
   pip install -r requirements.txt
   ```

-   - Make sure that both `telegram.py` script and `requirements.txt` file are in the same directory as your main script.
+   - Make sure that both the `telegram.py` script and the `requirements.txt` file are located in the same directory as your main project script.

-   - You're all set!
-You can now import and use all functions within `telegram.py`
+Once installed, you can import and use all the available functions from the telegram.py script in your project.

 ## Helpful Resources
 - [YT itslizt](https://www.youtube.com/@_nft)